Practical Nursing (LPN) Program

 - Mental Health Concepts

-Employment of licensed practical nurses (LPN) is projected to grow 9 percent from 2019 to 2029, according to the U.S. Bureau of Labor Statistics**.
-After graduating from the Nursing diploma program and successfully passing the NCLEX-PN licensure exam, nursing students will further their career to become a licensed practical nurse.
+Employment of licensed practical nurses (LPN) is projected to grow 5 percent from 2022 to 2032, according to the U.S. Bureau of Labor Statistics**.
+After graduating from the Nursing diploma program and passing the NCLEX-PN licensure exam, nursing students will further their career to become licensed practical nurses.
 There is an overall need for LPNs in response to the aging baby boomer population.
 LPNs will be needed in hospitals, residential care facilities, long-term care facilities and in home to care for elderly patients.
-LPN program classes will teach licensed practical nurses how to will manage, educate and care for patients with chronic conditions including arthritis, Alzheimer’s, dementia, cancer, and diabetes.
-Classes will continue to teach licensed practical nurses how to monitor patients, check vitals, administer basic patient care, provide basic comfort for patients, report patient’s status and keep records of patients’ health.
+LPN program classes will teach licensed practical nurses how to manage, educate, and care for patients with chronic conditions including arthritis, Alzheimer’s, dementia, cancer, and diabetes.
+Classes will continue to teach licensed practical nurses how to monitor patients, check vitals, administer basic patient care, provide primary comfort, report patients’ status and keep records of patients’ health.
 LPNs report to RNs and physicians.

 Please refer to the catalog for a listing of all courses in your program of interest.